Audio-WestlakeU/VING/README.md

 # VING

 ## Introduction
-Official implementation of 'VING: Variational Bayesian Inference with Neural Guidance for Speech Dereverberation'
+Official implementation of 'VING: Variational Bayesian Inference with Multi-Aspect Neural Guidance for Speech Dereverberation'

 Codes and audio examples will be updated as soon as possible.